Advanced Topics¶

 }

-Using RabbitMQ
+Using RabbitMQ¶

-Assuming you want to enqueue a message on a queue named default, publish a persistent message to that queue in RabbitMQ.
+Assuming you want to enqueue a message on a queue named default

-Using Redis
+Using Redis¶

-Add a field to the options dictionary of the message called redis_message_id that is a different UUID4 value than message_id:
+that is a different UUID4 value than

 {